-The next step is to go to market, but in her rural area of Bardala West Bank, there was only one local market or Layla sells to her neighbors more informally.
-The profits are meager at best.
+The next step is to go to market, but in her rural area of Bardala West Bank, there was only one local market or Layla sells to her neighbours more informally.
+The profits are meagre at best.

 Kasia Souchen: 04:07 Layla was one of the first members of the goat and sheep milk product co-op in Bardala.
 A group of women in the goat and sheep milk farming industry who decided to pool their knowledge and resources together instead of apart.
 This is when Layla first heard of CARE.
 Through CARE she was able to attend training on an array of technical milk production topics, but also on things like leadership and building agency and confidence.

 From talking to other women, Layla saw that it is women who do most of the work in farming from hurting, feeding, milking product production and marketing.
 Women also bear the responsibility of the farm and the animals upkeep.
 There is great power in realizing she is not alone.
 Very quickly the women shared knowledge and tips about production and health of animals.
 As a group they were empowered to make decisions together with pooled savings.
 The women started an animal pharmacy, for the first time Layla could get medicine close by for her goats when she needed it.
 This improved the quality and safety of milk and the animal’s well-being, milk production, increased cheese production, increased not only partnerships, but also friendships were formed between the women.